 3. Have Promotional Events:

 If you’re looking to amp up the fun once in a while, why not host a promotional event?
-Offering an instructional class on a colour technique or product will help you generate buzz and product sales.
+Offering an instructional class on a color technique or product will help you generate buzz and product sales.
 Not your thing?
 Holiday-themed promos are a great idea, and might get people interested in the idea of having their hair done for the holidays.
 For example, hosting an updo-themed event near Christmas might help some customers realize they want their hair done for that fancy office party coming up!

 4. Offer Bonus Makeup Services:

 After a new haircut, your customer will (hopefully) leave feeling like a million bucks.
 Want to make them feel like a billion instead?
 Offer bonus makeup services every once in a while!
 Even if they aren’t going anywhere fancy after they get their hair done, doing their makeup will help them feel even more like a whole new person after their haircut.
 If you sell makeup, it can also encourage sales of makeup products, and get customers to think about paying for any professional makeup services you offer.